A SUCCESSFUL PROCEDURE IS A COMBINATION OF ARTISTIC SKILL, PROPER AFTERCARE AND EXCELLENT HEALING.

 Our consent form, also recaps much of this information, prior to your procedure.

-WHEN YOU LEARN ABOUT THIS PROCESS, IT'S EASIER TO UNDERSTAND THE GUIDELINES.
+THE MORE YOU LEARN ABOUT THIS PROCESS, THE BETTER YOU'LL UNDERSTAND THE GUIDELINES.

-SESSION #1: This is where I lay the foundation.
+SESSION #1: This is where I (or the artistic team) will lay the foundation.
 This first pass is done deliberately on the conservative side so that NO ONE ends up with color that is too dark.
 Please remember, we are putting art work into your SKIN.
 Some people have stronger immune systems than others - so some will shed more color than others.

 Skin is a living, breathing, moving organ that is designed to protect you when a wound is created.
 SO IT FIGHTS... by trying to PUSH OUT what it may perceive as a threat, (ie: this foreign body called: Pigment).
 SO...
 WE MUST FIGHT BACK... to retain as much of the color as possible, with a proper application & proper aftercare.